 Flash Mob assessment centres

-Most University campuses have careers fairs in which graduate employers can attract final year students.
+In our opinion, most University campuses have careers fairs in which graduate employers can attract final year students.
 The term “flash mob” is applied to assessment events run at such specific locations.

 Your Assessment Centre Day